proofcarryingdata/zupass/README.md

 ## For Developers: Adding a new PCD Type

+### Creating a new package

+To generate a new package scaffold, run `yarn generate-package`.
+You will be prompted to choose a package type--when creating a new PCD, choose `pcd` as the type, then give your package an appropriate name.
+If you were creating a PCD to store digitally-signed driving licenses, you might choose the name `driving-license-pcd`.
+Your new package will be created at `packages/pcd/[package-name]`.

 ### `PCDPackage`

 Zupass can support many types of PCDs.
 In order to create a new type of PCD that can be interpreted, verified, created, shared, and stored by Zupass, the first thing you must create is a new `PCDPackage` - a concrete implementation of the `PCDPackage` typescript interface as defined here: